Beware Bad Social Proof in Your Marketing

 —Finally, tweets can take the place of testimonials if you don’t have testimonials yet, or if you do.
 Embed the best tweets you’ve received from your followers.

 Social proof is a wonderfully useful tool to build your audience, but make sure you do it right so you avoid negative repercussions.
+As a professional ghostwriter, I can help you utilize social proof in ways that elevate your marketing campaign.
+Contact me today.

-Contact me so we can explore how a ghostwriter or editor can benefit you.
+Contact me and we can explore how a ghostwriter or editor can benefit you.